-- The Special Education compliance team utilizes a database to monitor students between the ages of 3 and 5 years old served with special education services to ensure all students that meet the requirement are entered into the database. - Yearly Child Outcome Summary trainings will be offered to CCC, Special Education Teachers, and Speech Pathologists, to review and update Entry/Exit Child Outcome Summary Requirements. - The Special Education Department will monitor Child Outcome Summary forms for students meeting the indicator 7 requirements. - Teachers and speech pathologists will be notified through their CCC that a COS entry or exit form is needed for a student. - The teacher or speech pathologist will complete the COS form within 30 days of the student beginning services (entry) or prior to the end of the school year (exit). - The CCC will check the Indicator 7 report for their campus to verify compliance.
+- The Program Specialist for Compliance will keep a database of students between the ages of 3 and 5 years old and will monitor the database to ensure all students that meet the requirement are entered into the database. - Yearly Child Outcome Summary trainings will be offered to CCC, Special Education Teachers, and Speech Pathologists, to review and update Entry/Exit Child Outcome Summary Requirements. - The Program Specialist for Compliance, Program Manager Early Childhood Special Education, and Lead Speech Pathologist will ensure all Child Outcome Summary forms are completed for students meeting the Indicator 7 requirements. - Teachers and speech pathologists will be notified through their CCC that a COS entry or exit form is needed for a student. - The teacher or speech pathologist will complete the COS form within 30 days of the student beginning services (entry) or prior to the end of the school year (exit). - The CCC will check the Indicator 7 report for their campus to verify compliance.

-- Evaluation staff are responsible for monitoring the Indicator 11 report in SuccessEd on a weekly basis.
-Campus evaluation staff members will ensure all consent forms and any additional relevant referral information is uploaded into SuccessEd and all forms are locked. - Campus evaluation staff members will ensure the date signed consent was received is notated on the consent form and reflected on the Program Compliance tab to ensure the correct initial FIE due date is generated. - Program Manager and Leads will ensure all referrals are entered in the database with the correct consent date to ensure all initials are monitored for timelines. - Initial team evaluators will monitor the report for students they are testing - As appropriate, initial team evaluators will add absences and update the program compliance tab to monitor timelines effectively. - Once an evaluation has been completed and reviewed by the review team the program manager or leads will notify the initial team evaluator to lock the FIE and double check the date of the FIE on page 1 reflects the last day of edits. - Initial team evaluator will lock the FIE - Program Manager or leads will send an email the same day the FIE is locked notifying the campus that the evaluation is complete, and the campus has thirty calendar days to have the staffing and initial ARD.
-The initial evaluator will be included in the email since the initial evaluator will be the assessment representative in the initial ARD meeting. - Staff will receive quarterly training regarding evaluation timelines and district expectations for meeting evaluation and ARD timelines.
-Those trainings need to be shared and reviewed with the campus for which the evaluation staff is assigned. - Quarterly checkout will be completed by the evaluation staff to ensure all initial evaluations are accounted for and assigned by the assistant director of evaluation. - Staff will establish and support a coaching system to ensure compliance with evaluation deadlines. - Evaluation staff have been trained to keep in close communication with the program manager and leads regarding their caseloads.
-If at any time the evaluation staff member does not feel he or she can complete the initial evaluation within timeline, they are to notify the program manager and leads to problem-solve how to re-prioritize tasks and testing to ensure the timeline is met. - Program manager or leads send reminder emails to the evaluation staff about the due date of the initial FIE. - If the campus does not think they can have the staffing and initial ARD within timeline they are to contact the program manager so that the program manager can collaborate and problem-solve with the campus to ensure the initial ARD is in timeline. - If the initial FIE or ARD is late, compensatory services must be discussed and proposed and documented on the compensatory supplement.
+- Evaluation staff are responsible for monitoring the Indicator 11 report in Success Ed on a weekly basis.
+Campus evaluation staff members will ensure all consent forms and any additional relevant referral information is uploaded into SuccessEd and all forms are locked. - Campus evaluation staff members will ensure the date signed consent was received is notated on the consent form and reflected on the Program Compliance tab to ensure the correct initial FIE due date is generated. - Program Manager and Leads will ensure all referrals are entered in the database with the correct consent date to ensure all initials are monitored for timelines. - Initial team evaluators will monitor the report for students they are testing - As appropriate, initial team evaluators will add absences and update the program compliance tab in order to monitor timelines effectively. - Once an evaluation has been completed and reviewed by the review team the program manager or leads will notify the initial team evaluator to lock the FIE and double check the date of the FIE on page 1 reflects the last day of edits. - Initial team evaluator will lock the FIE - Program Manager or leads will send an email the same day the FIE is locked notifying the campus the evaluation is complete and the campus has thirty calendar days to have the staffing and initial ARD.
+The initial evaluator along with the campus diagnostician will be included on the email. - Staff will receive quarterly training regarding evaluation timelines and district expectations for meeting evaluation and ARD timelines.
+Those trainings need to be shared and reviewed with the campus for which the evaluation staff is assigned. - Staff will establish and support a coaching system to ensure compliance with evaluation deadlines. - Evaluation staff have been trained to keep in close communication with the program manager and leads regarding their caseloads.
+If at any time the evaluation staff member does not feel he or she can complete the initial evaluation within timeline, they are to notify the program manager and leads in an effort to problem-solve how to re-prioritize tasks and testing to ensure the timeline is met. - Program manager or leads send reminder emails to the evaluation staff about the due date of the initial FIE. - If the campus does not think they can have the staffing and initial ARD within timeline they are to contact the program manager so that the program manager can collaborate and problem-solve with the campus to ensure the initial ARD is in timeline.